 The is the number one mistake when padding up.

 Make sure you put on your wrist guards correctly.
 There should be a hard part that protects the palm of the hand.
 The wrist guard should allow the wrist to bend right back.
 I always see these being put on backwards, which could lead to a nasty accident.
 The wrist guard should be reasonably comfortable when worn correctly.

 Put on a helmet

-Most are fine.
+It’s best to get a helmet which protects the forehead.
+Not all do.
 Make sure you helmet doesn’t move around too much.

 Check your skateboard